Carrie Willard

 It’s been said that money is for managing, not for spending.
 It’s easy to think of money that comes our way in terms of how we’re going to spend it.
 But really, we do better for ourselves when we think of how our money should be managed.

 Why shouldn’t we, our long-term interests, be put at the forefront, before the creditor or whomever?
 And yet it’s not easy to get into this good habit of setting aside savings when we have money in our account.
 That’s why I’m a huge fan of automatic transfers.
 I have several of those set up in my account, so I don’t “feel” the money coming out, it just does.
-And it’s encouraging to see the balances of my savings accounts grow.
+And it’s encouraging to see the balances of my savings and investment accounts grow.

-Budgeting is another good money habit.
 My husband and I do budget meetings at least once a month, sometimes more.
 We discuss expenses that are coming up.
 We tally up our spending for the prior period.
 We look at the dwindling balances on his debts.
 It’s been a good tool to help us communicate about money, but also about life and our dreams and goals.

-Paying bills late out of sheer procrastination is another bad money habit.
-It’s stupid tax.
+Of course, these good habits can be derailed by bad ones!
+Paying bills late due to disorganization or procrastination is a bad money habit.
+It’s the so-called “stupid tax”.
 I’m also a fan of automatic bill pay for this reason.

 What are some good money habits that have made a positive impact on your finances?